 The appellate court in Marsh had held that stock options and similar financial incentives were not sufficient consideration because, unlike confidential information or specialized training, mere financial consideration does not "give rise to the employer's interest in restraining the employee from competing."
 The Supreme Court held that this was the wrong test to apply, and thus overruled a portion of its prior decision in Light v.
 Centel Cellular Co. of Texas setting out this test.
 Instead, the Marsh Court held, the proper test is whether the consideration merely gives rise to, or is "reasonably related to," an "interest worthy of protection."
-Under this test, the Court found, stock options were sufficient consideration because they made the employee an "owner" of the company and linked his interests with the company's long-term business interests, including the development of solid, long-term customer and employee relationships.
+Marsh USA Inc., 354 S.W.3d at 774-76.
+Under this test, the Court found, stock options were sufficient consideration because they made the employee an "owner" of the company and linked his interests with the company's longterm business interests, including the development of solid, long-term customer and employee relationships.
 Thus, the stock options furthered the company's goodwill, which is expressly an "interest worthy of protection."
 The Court stressed, however, that the "hallmark" of enforcement was whether the particular restrictions at issue are reasonable and do not impose greater restraints than necessary to protect the employer's interests.
+Id. at 777.
 The Court did not attempt to determine whether the particular restrictions at issue in this case were reasonable, but sent the case back to the trial court to make this determination.